aphex-/BrotherhoodOfNode/README.md

 * tab pages for multiple graphs

 ### Non-Features
-* nothing but a tool to create graphs and make them persitent (ok.. there are some math related Nodes now)
+* nothing but a tool to create graphs and make them persitent (ok.. there are some math related Nodes now..)

 ### Usage